coatyio/coaty-js/docs/man/developer-guide.md

 one-way and two-way communication event patterns to exchange object data in a decentralized Coaty application:

-* **Advertise** an object: broadcast an object to parties interested in objects of a specific core or object type.
+* **Advertise** an object: multicast an object to parties interested in objects of a specific core or object type.
-* **Deadvertise** an object by its unique ID: notify subscribers when capability is no longer available; for abnormal disconnection of a client, last will concept of Coaty is implemented by sending this event.
+* **Deadvertise** an object by its unique ID: notify subscribers when capability is no longer available; for abnormal disconnection of a party, last will concept of Coaty is implemented by sending this event.
-* **Channel** Broadcast objects to parties interested in any type of objects delivered through a channel with a specific channel identifier.
+* **Channel**: Multicast objects to parties interested in any kind of objects delivered through a channel with a specific channel identifier.
 * **Discover - Resolve** Discover an object and/or related objects by external ID, internal ID, or object type, and receive responses by Resolve events.